Vinsanity/Custom-User-Profile-Photo/readme.txt

 5. An example of getting this new image to display on the front-end.

 == Changelog ==

+= 0.5.2 =
+* Fixed issue with a PHP warning when getting the user with the WP_User object.

 = 0.5.1 =
 * Fixed issue with `update_user_attribute`.